tiepdotme/lisacharlotterost.github.io/_posts/2017-02-03-datavis-trump.md

 [![image](/pic/170203_TrumpCat2.jpg)](http://trump.kimalbrecht.com/network/)

 *This is a text in progress.
-I think that the is on peoples mind a LOT these days, but I haven’t seen any other articles about it.
+I think that the topic might be on people's mind a LOT these days, but I haven’t seen any other articles about it.
 I haven’t fully thought everything through.
 Honestly, it might be all bollocks.
 But it’s a start.*

 After the days that everybody now just calls “The Weekend Of Uproar”, Stefanie Posavec [tweeted](https://twitter.com/stefpos/status/825988313005817860) the following: “**TFW all of your creative ideas & projects feel superficial when compared to the heavy f-ing shit going on in the world.
 Time to level UP**.”
 I was grateful for her putting that blurry feeling into words.
 Lots of us feel that we need to DO something.
 SOMETHING.
 That post tries to explain WHY and HOW.